Five Weeks with Plutarch

 To register, you may follow this link.

 Checks are made payable to Matthew Turnbull and a non-refundable deposit of $20 to reserve your seat is required by June 5th, the remainder is due the first week of class.
 The class is limited to 15 participants.
-Please send registration fees and tuition to:

 We will be utilizing the Webex Conferencing software for ourtutorials.
 Please see the New Student Page for details about configuring your computer.